unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 ### Github Integration

-The [GitHub Plugin](https://docs.sonarqube.org/display/PLUG/GitHub+Plugin) serves only one purpose: analyse GitHub pull requests without pushing results to SonarQube.
+The [GitHub Plugin](https://docs.sonarqube.org/display/PLUG/GitHub+Plugin) serves only one purpose: analyze GitHub pull requests without pushing results to SonarQube.
 Any issues that are found are published as comments on the pull request.

 The plugin performs the following operations: